 “I have a good feeling about this one for you.”
-Paul Brenner said in that naturally calm tone of voice of his, referring to Trojans (5.11c) at the Toxic Hueco area.
+Paul Brenner said in that naturally calm tone of voice of his.

-Trojans felt like a dance with careful foot placements all the way up through an overhanging crack.
-It had interesting face holds here and there and a stunning flared crack.
-Eventually, the wider section spat me off and as I pulled my way back up the rope, I discovered a smallish dimple in the rock.
+Climbing Trojans, a 5.11c at the Toxic Hueco, felt you were dancing up through an overhanging crack.
+It had interesting face holds and a stunning flared crack, the crux.
+On my first attempt, the wider section spat me off and as I pulled my way back up the rope, I discovered a smallish dimple in the rock.
 I decided to try and use it and busted out to the chains.